Manos-Kalathas/crypto_pms/README.md

 # crypto_pms
-Repository with exercises for the post-graduate cryptography class
+Repository with exercises for the post-graduate cryptography class and a questionable implementation of the quadratic sieve algorithm.